addisonverger/Phase-1-Group-Project/README.md

 Addison Verger

 ## Hosting
-Amazon S3
+showGo is available via [Amazon S3](https://aws.amazon.com/s3/) cloud storage

 ## JavaScript libraries
+showGo uses 2 JavaScript libraries:
-<b>ScrollMagic:</b>The ScrollMagic javascript library is used to create an infinitely scrolling page for the results of a showGo search.
+* **[ScrollMagic](http://scrollmagic.io/):** The ScrollMagic javascript library is used to create an infinitely scrolling page for the results of a showGo search.
 It utilizes an ajax load of additional search results once the user hits the bottom of the webpage.

+* **[JQuery](https://jquery.com/):** showGo uses the JQuery Javascript library for event handling and Ajax.

 ## CSS Framework
 ShowGo utilizes the [Bulma](https://bulma.io/) CSS framework.

 ## APIs
 ShowGo integrates the [TasteDive](https://tastedive.com/read/api) API & [Bandsintown](https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0) API.
 TasteDive provides similar artists, based on a search, as well as basic artist info.
 Bandsintown provides concert information for the selected artist.

 ## Automated Tests